breiting/indbox/README.md

+# INDbox

-# INDbox v1 – Interaction & Generative Design Interface
+_Interaction & Generative Design Interface_

-INDbox v1 is an open-source physical computing interface designed for creative coding, generative design, and interactive media education.
+INDbox is an open-source physical computing interface designed for creative coding, generative design, and interactive media education.

 It provides a standardized hardware input platform that allows students to explore sensor-based interaction systems without needing to build electronics from scratch.

-The box acts as a bridge between the physical and digital world: tangible input is captured by a microcontroller and transmitted via USB to creative coding environments such as Processing, p5.js, TouchDesigner, Unity, or OpenFrameworks.
+The box acts as a bridge between the physical and digital world: tangible input is captured by a microcontroller and transmitted via USB to creative coding environments such as [Processing](https://processing.org), [p5.js](https://p5js.org), [TouchDesigner](https://derivative.ca/UserGuide/TouchDesigner), [Unity](https://unity.com), or [OpenFrameworks](https://openframeworks.cc).

 ## Concept

-INDbox is not a consumer product but an educational interface and experimentation tool.
+INDbox is **not a consumer product** but an educational interface and experimentation tool.

 It enables students to: